 Retrieving knowledge from their long-term memory helps the pupil to strengthen their retention and knowledge.
 We use retrieval practice in every lesson, low stake termly quizzes and mini-topic tests to review the knowledge that pupils have retained to inform our planning moving forward.

 Our pupils are secondary ready as motivated learners able to communicate to others clearly and articulately.
 They can listen to others and use the views of others to inform their own.
 They have a love of reading and literature with a well-developed vocabulary and can work well with others as well as independently.

 Our pupils have well developed enquiry and investigative skills.
 They are creative, imaginative and resourceful.
 They embrace new technologies and show competencies such as problem solving, risk taking, planning, leadership and team working ensuring that they are well placed to be entrepreneurs of the future.

 Our pupils are self-confident individuals with a strong moral compass ensuring respect and understanding of equality, fairness and diversity.
 Our pupils recognise their own talents and the strengths of others and are proud of who they are.
 They have their own views and opinions and have the freedom to change these.
 The values of responsibility, kindness, courage, cooperation, resilience and respect are deeply embedded.

 Our pupils are global citizens with a well-informed understanding of the world around them, the importance of community and topical issues that affect everyone’s lives such as climate change.
 They know their role and responsibility within our community and respect the rights of everyone.
 They have an appreciation of the outdoors and an ability to be self-sufficient young adults.

 Our pupils integrate health and wellbeing into their daily lives.
-They are physically active and are resilient to set backs with a positive mind-set.
+They are physically active and are resilient to setbacks with a positive mind-set.
 They develop healthy relationships and are respectful to themselves and others online.
 They are aware of how they feel and how others may be feeling and can support in resolving disputes.